-What are intrauterine haematomas?
+What are intrauterine hematomas?

-They are crescent- or wedge-shaped structures located between the chorionic tissue and the uterine wall or the foetal membranes (between the tissue created for pregnancy and the most superficial layers of the uterus).
+They are crescent- or wedge-shaped structures located between the chorionic tissue and the uterine wall or the fetal membranes (between the tissue created for pregnancy and the most superficial layers of the uterus).
 They appear as small blood pools seep within the endometrium, that is to say, among the layers of the uterus.
 Depending on their location, they are subdivided into:

-Causes of intrauterine haematomas
+Causes of intrauterine hematomas